Franklin (miniseries): Guest

+Episodes

 Production

 It was announced in February 2022 that Michael Douglas would star in the series as Benjamin Franklin for Apple TV+, with Kirk Ellis writing the series and Tim Van Patten directing.
+In June 2022, it was announced that Howard Korder had joined the production as a writer and executive producer.

 Filming began in June 2022 in Versailles, with Noah Jupe, Ludivine Sagnier, Daniel Mays, Assaad Bouab and Eddie Marsan amongst additional casting announced.

+Reception

+Critical response

+On review aggregator Rotten Tomatoes, 71% of 35 critics gave the series a positive review, with an average rating of 6.5/10.
+The critical consensus reads, "Franklin's unhurried retelling of revolutionary history can be dry as parchment, but Michael Douglas' sly performance as the founding father gives it a compelling jolt."
+On Metacritic, the series holds a weighted average score of 57 out of 100 based on 22 critics, indicating "mixed or average reviews".